Best Neighbourhoods In London

 For a more leisurely meal, book a table after the shows commence or instead, wander over to nearby China Town for an authentic taste of the orient.

-More for you: 7 Best Weekend Trips From London
+More for you: 7 Best Jack the Ripper Tours

 4. HEMPSTEAD